Social Housing Retrofit Support Program

 Rebates for energy conservation measures

-You can access rebates for a variety of natural gas and/or electric energy conservation measures for your building.
+You can access rebates for a variety of gas and/or electric energy conservation measures for your building.

 Terms and conditions apply and amounts are subject to change.